 Vice-President, Industry and Business Strategy

-Dr. Michael Bloom, Vice-President, Industry and Business Strategy at The Conference Board of Canada, is responsible for managing five research groups: Industry and Business Strategy Research; Education, Health & Immigration Programs; Organizational Excellence; Governance and Sustainable Enterprise; and the Directors College.
-He oversees funded research projects at the Conference Board and has management responsibility for nineteen executive networks.
+Michael Bloom is the Vice-President, Industry and Business Strategy at The Conference Board of Canada.
+Michael is responsible for managing seven research groups: Education, Skills and Immigration; Business Innovation; Industry and Business Strategy; Organizational Excellence; Governance, Compliance and Risk; Corporate Responsibility, Sustainability and Stakeholder Relations; and the Saskatchewan Institute.
+He oversees funded research projects and executive networks at the Conference Board, and has management responsibility for nineteen executive networks.

 Dr. Bloom is a graduate of the University of Oxford (DPhil) and Carleton University (BA, MA).